OIDC configuration for shoot clusters

 - verify that

-- create token for custom ServiceAccount via secret
+create token for custom ServiceAccount

-- create a custom role in namespace
+create a custom role in namespace

-kind: Role apiVersion: rbac.authorization.k8s.io/v1 metadata: namespace: minio name: pod-list-read-only rules: - apiGroups: [""] resources: ["pods", "pods/log"] verbs: ["get", "list"]
+kind: Role apiVersion: rbac.authorization.k8s.io/v1 metadata: namespace: my-namespace name: my-role rules: - apiGroups: [""] resources: ["pods", "pods/log"] verbs: ["get", "list"]

 - create RoleBinding to bind created role